Anirudh-lone-wolf/Filter_Resume_JS/README.md

 # G1B5_JS_GradedProject2
-# This is group assignment, a Project made with HTML, CSS, JS in visual studio code.
+# A Project made with HTML, CSS, JS in visual studio code.
 * This repository contains a web application designed for managing job applicants and their details.
 The application is built for front-end developers working in an organization that receives applications in JSON format for various job openings.
 The application has two main pages: